leandromoreira/digital_video_introduction/README.md

 # References

-The richest content is here, where all the info we saw in this text was extracted, based or inspired by.
+The richest content is here, it's where all the info we saw in this text was extracted, based or inspired by.
 You can deepen your knowledge with these amazing links, books, videos and etc.

 * https://www.coursera.org/learn/digital/
 * https://storage.googleapis.com/downloads.webmproject.org/docs/vp9/vp9-bitstream-specification-v0.6-20160331-draft.pdf